vinnymeller/twm/README.md

   -n, --name <NAME>
           Force the workspace to be opened with the given name.

-          twm will not store any knowledge of the fact that you manually named the workspace.
-I.e. if you open the workspace at path `/home/user/dev/api` and name it `jimbob`, and then open the same workspace again manually, you will have two instances of the workspace open with different names.
+          When setting this option, you should be aware that twm will not "see" this session when performing other automatic actions.
+For example, if you have a workspace at ~/foobar and run `twm -n jimbob -p ~/foobar`, and then run `twm` and select `~/foobar` from the picker, a new session `foobar` will be created.
+If you then run `twm -g` and select `foobar`, `foobar-1` will be created in the `foobar` group.

       --make-default-config
           Make default configuration file.

-          By default will attempt to write a default configuration file and configuration schema in `$XDG_CONFIG_HOME/twm/` Using `-p/--path` with this flag will attempt to write the files to the folder specified.
+          By default will attempt to write a default configuration file and configuration schema in `$XDG_CONFIG_HOME/twm/` Using `-p/--path` with this flag will attempt to write the files to the folder specified. twm will not overwrite existing files.
+You will be prompted to rename/move the existing files before retrying.

-      --print-schema
+      --print-config-schema
-          Print the configuration file schema.
+          Print the configuration file (twm.yaml) schema.

           This can be used with tools (e.g. language servers) to provide autocompletion and validation when editing your configuration.

-      --print-layout-schema
+      --print-layout-config-schema
-          Print the local layout configuration file schema.
+          Print the local layout configuration file (.twm.yaml) schema.

           This can be used with tools (e.g. language servers) to provide autocompletion and validation when editing your configuration.